Burt Gustafson: Coaching career

 In 1962, Gustafson was hired as ends coach at the University of Wyoming, being described by the Casper Tribune-Herald as the football team's "grand old man" despite being only 36, as all of the other assistants were between the ages of 29 and 34.
 His position was quickly changed to defensive backfield coach.
 He served eight seasons in that position, and became one of the top defensive coaches in the nation, having his defense rank as high as fifth-best in the country.

 While at Wyoming, Gustafson was invited to three of Vince Lombardi's Green Bay Packers training camps.
 He was given a position as Packers' linebackers coach in 1971, being hired by Dan Devine, who released a statement that said: "I followed Burt's career with a great deal of interest and I'm pleased that he's joining the Packer staff.
 With Dave Hanner, Don Doll and Burt Gustafson, I am confident we will have the defense in good hands."
 In his first season as a Packer coach, the team compiled a record of 4–8–2 and missed the playoffs.
 They went 10–4 the following season and made it to the first round of the playoffs, but missed it in the next two seasons.

 Gustafson became a scout for West Coast colleges in 1975, but was brought back as a coach in 1977, being named coach of the special teams.
-In the preseason of 1978, he was shifted to a front office role, after just one year as special teams coach.
+In the preseason of 1978, he was shifted to a front office role after just one year as special teams coach.
 In 1979, Gustafson was named Director of Player Personnel, a position he served in until 1985, when he was named a special assistant, also referred to as administrative assistant/football operations.
 In this position he was responsible for "organizing the Packers' spring mini-camps, the annual summer training camp at St. Norbert College, handling all transportation, housing and workout arrangements for free agents brought to Green Bay and assisting position coaches in all free agent tryouts," according to the Green Bay Press-Gazette.
 Gustafson retired in the preseason of 1989.

 Later life and death

 Gustafson was inducted into the Northern Michigan University Sports Hall of Fame in 1976, the Upper Peninsula Sports Hall of Fame in 1979, and was an inaugural inductee to the Newberry High School Sports Hall of Fame in 2013.

 With his wife, Alice, Gustafson had two sons and three daughters.
-After retiring, Gustafson was a stamp collector, being involved in the efforts to get Vince Lombardi featured on a postage stamp, and lived with his wife at their home by the Chicagon Lake.
+After retiring, Gustafson was a stamp collector, being involved in the efforts to get Vince Lombardi featured on a postage stamp, and lived with his wife at their home by Chicagon Lake in Iron County, Michigan.
 In the 2010s, he was interviewed several times by Green Bay Packers historian Cliff Christl.
+Gustafson discussed his opinions on past Packers coaches he worked for, including Vince Lombardi, Bart Starr, Forrest Gregg, Dan Devine and Lindy Infante.
 He died on October 22, 2022, at age 96.